-This is a common refrain for startup product development, but wholeheartedly applies to your career pursuits.
+This is a common refrain for startup product development and wholeheartedly applies to career pursuits.
 At 22, I believed the jump to entrepreneurship would be a 1,000 feet leap.
 A certain lever is pressed and a magical product appears to the sound of a thousand investors applauding.
 It doesn’t work like that.
 You work hard and nothing happens.
-And work harder, and maybe a few doors creak open when the wind is blowing the right direction.
+And work harder, and maybe a few doors creak open when the wind is blowing in the right direction.
 An outsized leap from average to tremendous is a media embellishment.
 Greatness is earned and lost every single day.

 4. Be selectively competitive.

 When I was 22, I wanted to win at everything.
 Ping-pong, dancing, golf, horseback riding, Skeeball…it didn’t matter.
 Lay low and take a breather son.
 Pick your spots.
 The old guy at the gym repeatedly striping 17 footers is infinitely more valuable than the Walmart knockoff of Russell Westbrook careening from place to place.
 Efficient and highly targeted expulsion of energy works wonders.